PinkyRabbit/my-js-vim-cfg-v2/README.md

 ./install.py --js-completer
 ```

+## Linting

+For correct binding eslint with vim I use Ale plugin.
+It is awesome powerful plugin for any linter.

+Please read Ale documentation [here](https://github.com/dense-analysis/ale).

+To edit linters setting please edit `/settings/.linting`

+## Snippets

+There was implemented snippets usage mechanism.
+Snippets let you code more faster.
+So go to directory UltiSnips.
+There is an example of snippet for VueJS.

+Please read UltiSnips plugin documentation [here](https://github.com/SirVer/ultisnips).

 ## Font

 To edit font and font size you should set up it inside Konsole settings

-## Now you are ready.

-Note: There is snippets usage mechanism implemented.
-So go to directory UltiSnips.
-There is an example of snippet for VueJS.

-Note: this config was tested on Linux only.
-Usually I use Manjaro or Fedora.
-Really, I don't know how people works on Ubuntu 18+, so, if you installed it - prepare to bugs.

 ## Themes